 The NCC serves as a nationwide address for anyone wishing to report violations of children’s rights; we provide support and services to children in distress; we successfully influence public policy and raise public awareness of children’s rights and issues affecting their welfare and wellbeing; we initiate innovative projects addressing complex problems at home, at school, and in the community.
 Whenever and wherever Israel’s children need us, the NCC is there.

 The distinctiveness of the NCC is marked by its combination of activities on behalf of individual children and finding solutions for concrete problems, and those activities on a macro level that deal with fundamental issues in a manner that improves the rights and well-being of thousands of children in Israel.

-Dealing with a enormous spectrum of issues concerning education, health, children at risk, abuse, delinquency, legislation, media and consumerism, the NCC has succeeded in making real changes in the lives of thousands of children of all walks of life.
+Dealing with an enormous spectrum of issues including education, health, children at risk, abuse, delinquency, legislation, media and consumerism, the NCC has succeeded in making real changes in the lives of hundreds of thousands of children of all walks of life.